mesh-adaptation/mesh-adaptation.github.io/docs/source/index.rst

 estimation, and adapting the meshes in the sequence with a user-provided adaptor function.
 A key example of such an adaptor function is one which uses Animate and the metric-based approach.
-Goalie uses a 'fixed-point iteration' approach, meaning that the PDE (and its adjoint) is solved for all time whenever mesh adaptation is applied.
+Goalie uses a 'fixed-point iteration' approach, meaning that the PDE (and its adjoint) is solved over the whole space-time domain whenever mesh adaptation is applied.

 .. rubric:: Mathematical background